djangoflow/django-df-odoo/README.md

-# Django DF Model Action
+# Django DF ODOO

-Module to sync the django and odoo models
+Module for integrating django and odoo

 ## Installation: